MrkFrcsl98/OTP/README.md

 One of the most secure stream ciphers is the one-time-pad(OTP) stream cipher, OTP uses a keystream that is truly random, long as the plain text message and used only once.
-OTP stream cipher provides unconditional security.
+OTP stream cipher provides perfect secrecy and unconditional security.
 The encryption process involves XORing each bit of the plaintext with the corresponding bit of the keystream: